agile-students-fall2025/4-final-camp/README.md

 Installs all required dependencies listed in `package.json`.
 You only need to run this once before running or building the app.

 ---

+⭐ *CAMP — Simplifying campus borrowing, one platform at a time.*